mitodl/mitx-grading-library/docs/grading_math/interval_grader.md

 !!!
 Warning
-    - If using `MJxPrep.js` to format answers nicely, you will probably want to turn off column vectors.
+    - If using `MJxPrep.js` to format answers nicely, you will probably want to turn off column vectors, or simply not use the preprocessor for interval problems.
 Otherwise, `[1, 2]` will display as a vector rather than as an interval.

     - If your expressions use a comma in any way, you should change the delimiter from a comma to something else.